 Last year we hosted the 11th European Farm Conference with more than 30 delegates from 10 countries and welcomed additional speakers from Australia, Brazil and India.
 We are part of a growing network of rural projects committed to the optimum utilization of nature's gifts without disruption to the the natural life cycles of wild and domesticated animals.

 In the light of the global consensus to keep tourism domestic, our project will encourage farmers to explore the potential of ecotourism enterprises.
 Every farm has a great story to tell.
-An increased awareness of the potential of this market can initiate a shift away from oil dependent agriculture and usher in an exciting marriage between permaculture and zero waste high tech innovation.
+An increased awareness of the potential of this market can initiate a shift away from oil dependent agriculture and usher in an exciting new era.

 The optimum nourishment and preservation of our soil is a prerequisite for maximizing our yearly harvests of nutrient rich fruit, vegetables and herbs.

-Richard Higgins, the designer of our chosen soil regeneration scheme claims that adoption of his system brings a 300% increase in nutritional quality and productivity.
+Richard Higgins, the designer of our chosen soil regeneration scheme has shown that adoption of his system can bring a 300% increase in nutritional quality and productivity.

 We are budgeting for